-As a physical therapist, I’m often asked by other clinicians and patients how I use the NecksLevel device to treat neck pain.
+As a physical therapist, I’m often asked by other clinicians and patients how I use the NecksLevel neck exercising device to treat neck pain.
 It’s a good question, because there are so many different ways to use the NecksLevel device.
 It is designed to be an all-encompassing neck rehabilitation tool; capable of improving neck strength, increasing neck mobility and range of motion, and alleviating neck pain.
 This kind of versatility comes with a plethora of neck exercises and techniques for users to choose from.
 So, let’s go through my Day 1 NecksLevel program for new users.

 I like to keep my neck rehabilitation programs on the NecksLevel device as simple as possible, and there are a few “go-to” movements that I have all of my patients perform.
 Now, an important note is that I do not treat everyone using the NecksLevel the same, given that no two people with neck pain are the same.
 So, I’d like to share how I think about neck rehabilitation using the NecksLevel device, and the best places to start for anyone ready to use it.